EventStacks/website/pages/posts/pitch-reference-tools.md

 # Related resources

-Related issues that this pitch will help solve:s
+Related issues that this pitch will help solve:
 - My initial proposal was added as a discussion and was then converted to a pitch https://github.com/orgs/asyncapi/discussions/485.
 - https://github.com/asyncapi/parser-js/issues/761
 - https://github.com/asyncapi/studio/issues/528